qiine/qiine/README.md

 - 👋 Hi, I’m @qiine
-- 👀 I’m interested in ... computers, videogames, shaders, linux, nvim
+- 👀 I’m interested in ... computers, videogames, shaders, linux, nvim, and other open sauce stuffs..
 - 📫 How to reach me ...
-I am shy
+I am shy..

 <!---
 qiine/qiine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.